 Most of us know that our hormones impact our energy, our mood and our skin (plus, so much more), but did you know our hormones also influence the health of our hair?
 In Chinese medicine, we say that the hair can be an extension and reflection of our internal health, and if we are paying attention, it can tell us a lot about what is going on internally, particularly with our hormones.
-Keep reading to understand the connection between your hair and hormones.
+Keep reading to understand the connection between your hair and hormones, as well as learn about hormonal hair loss.

 Testosterone is produced by the ovaries.
 Testosterone in the right amounts is important for female health from its impacts on muscle and bone health to libido.
 However, we need our testosterone to be kept in check.
 High levels of testosterone can cause an increase in oil production (cue oily hair) as well as hair loss.